-You must reduce your total federal casualty losses by 10% of your adjusted gross income.
+You must reduce your total federal casualty losses by 10% of your AGI.
 Apply this rule after you reduce each loss by \$100.
 For more information, see the Instructions for Form 4684.
 If you have both gains and losses from casualties or thefts, see Gains and losses, later in this discussion.

 Example.
 In September, your house was damaged by a tropical storm that was a federally declared disaster.
 Your loss after insurance reimbursement was \$2,000.
-Your adjusted gross income for the year the loss was sustained is \$29,500.
+Your AGI for the year the loss was sustained is \$29,500.
 Figure your casualty loss as follows.